marcosfdev/Quickstarts/SvelteQuickStart/README.md

 ```
 You can preview the production build with `bun run preview`.

-## 1. Install the dotenv, Winston and Sentry to add better logging and error handling
+## 1. Install dotenv, Winston and Sentry to add better logging and error handling

 Make sure you have installed the necessary packages: